Skip to content

 • You can correct it: any transaction can be edited or recategorized in the app.

 • You can erase it: you can delete individual entries, clear data from Settings, or uninstall Ledgerly, which removes its data from your device.
-Because we keep no server-side copy, there is nothing held by us for you to request the deletion of.
+Because we keep no server-side copy of your ledger, there is nothing financial held by us for you to request the deletion of.
+The one record we can hold is the Ledgerly AI subscription record described above, and you can ask us to delete it once your subscription has ended.

-• You can withdraw consent: every feature that sends data off your device is off by default and is enabled only by you.
-You can withdraw that consent at any time by turning the feature off, removing your OpenAI key, or disconnecting INR Deals.
+• You can withdraw consent: apart from web link previews, which are on by default and can be switched off, every feature that sends data off your device is off until you enable it yourself.
+You can withdraw that consent at any time by turning the feature off, removing your OpenAI key, switching the Ledgerly AI card away from Subscription, or disconnecting INR Deals.

 If you have a question or a complaint about privacy, you can contact us using the details at the end of this policy, and we will respond.